 The process of making of my work goes through several stages.
 Often people ask me where I start?
 I usually start with one image.
 I create a story using this image and add at least two other elements to the story- either a poetic phrase, a lyric or two other images.
 These images are not introduced to the surface until the initial collage is created.

 After I have the initial layer of collage that is either a variety of materials, or a digital print of a collage, I layer tissue paper over this imagery.
 This paper has circles and patterns cut out of it.
 It layers like layers of paint- creating a variety of colors.
 This paper is layered with gel medium and once dry the colors are rich and saturated.
 At this point I paint several glazes of acrylic.

 After the painting has dried I use a combination of photo transfers and paint to create imagery.
-I love the greys of the ink from the photo transfers as they soak into the initial abstraction.
 This ephemeral quality is used as the basis for the development of the imagery which is the final stage.